Yesterday I was out all day, combining a 6 hour East Coast Trail hike with an evening shoot at Signal Hill.

 In the afternoon, the winds died down enough to have a conversation with an ECTA crew I ran into.
 A new trail section was being built in the area I was exploring, about a dozen trailblazers were busy crafting new stairs and clearing the ground for the trail to come through:

-The trail is almost finished here, and where it’s not you can just follow the brightly coloured ribbons in the trees or the heath.
+The trail is almost finished now, and where it’s not you can just follow the brightly coloured ribbons in the trees or the heath.

-The trail led all the way from Torbay Point up to Torbay Southern Head, than down to sea level at the cove and back up again towards Redcliff Head.
-Adding my off trail outings, I guess about 750 metres of up and down, my knees were a bit shaky by the end of the hike.
+In the end this hike led me all the way from Torbay Point up to Torbay Southern Head, then down to sea level at the Cobbler and back up again towards Redcliff Head.
+Adding my off-trail explorations, I guess about 750 metres of up and down, my knees were a bit shaky by the end of this hike:

-Exhausted as I was, there was a moon rising and the skies were fairly clear.
-I didn’t have a lot of energy left so instead of doing the evening shoot on the trail I took the car and headed for Signal Hill, where I shot some light trails coming up the hill.
+Exhausted as I was, there was a moon rising and the skies were fairly clear, I didn’t have a lot of energy left so instead of doing the evening shoot on the trail I took the car and headed for Signal Hill, where I shot light trails coming up the hill:

-If you’re familiar with Signal Hill, you’ll notice they’ve added a sidewalk for all the folks jogging up and down, which is a big improvement if you ask me.
+If you’re familiar with Signal Hill, you’ll notice they’ve just added a sidewalk for all the folks jogging up and down, a big improvement if you ask me.